 8. The Reply function is not used in the Mold Avoiders Facebook group.

 It is my goal to read all the comments that are made in the group.

 When people use the Reply function, this makes achieving this goal monumentally more difficult since I then need to read through all the comments (sometimes hundreds of comments) on particular threads over and over again to find the new comments.

 I thus am requiring that people not use the Reply function at all, and instead that they write all comments at the very bottom of the thread.

 Although I understand that some people prefer being able to use the Reply function, this topic has been discussed many times in the Mold Avoiders group already.
 I thus am requesting that the policy not be brought up again in the group.

-9. Previous discussions from the Mold Avoiders Facebook group may be archived outside of Facebook.
+9. Previous discussions from the Mold Avoiders Facebook group may be archived in the standalone forum.

 Because of the way that Facebook is structured and the poor quality of its search function, previous discussions eventually fall into the void and never are seen again.